Star Trek: Voyager: Tie-in media

+Comics

+A Voyager comic series was announced for publication by Malibu Comics, and artwork from the proposed series was featured in comic industry periodicals; but the comic was scrapped, after Marvel acquired Malibu and signed a new deal with Paramount to publish new comics based on Star Trek under the new imprint Paramount Comics.
+An ongoing monthly series was ultimately published from November 1996 to March 1998 for a total of fifteen issues, accompanied by the first limited series based on Voyager, Splashdown, which ran for four issues from April to July 1998.

+When the Star Trek license returned to DC Comics via its WildStorm imprint, Voyager returned to comics for three one-shots and a single limited series; the three one-shots, False Colors, Elite Force (a tie-in prequel to the video game) and Avalon Rising, were published months apart from January, July and September 2000, while the limited series Planet Killer ran for three issues from March to May 2001.

+In October 2019, IDW Publishing published a one-shot set in the Mirror Universe, Mirrors and Smoke, which featured its counterparts of the Voyager crew, followed by a four-issue limited series Seven's Reckoning, which ran from November 2020 to February 2021.
+A new limited series Homecoming debuted in September 2025, coinciding with Voyager's 30th anniversary.

 Novels

 A total of 26 numbered books were released during the series' original run from 1995 to 2001.
 They include novelizations of the first episode, "Caretaker", "The Escape", "Violations", "Ragnarok", and novelizations of the episodes "Flashback", "Day of Honor", "Equinox" and "Endgame".
 Also, "unnumbered books", which are still part of the series, were released, though not part of the official release.
 These novels consist of episode novelizations except for Caretaker, Mosaic (a biography of Kathryn Janeway), Pathways (a novel in which the biography of various crew members, including all of the senior staff, is given); and The Nanotech War, a novel released in 2002, one year after the series' finale.